oolong-dev/OpenTelemetry.jl/README.md

 - Understand the Architecture of `OpenTelemetry.jl`
 - How to Add Instrumentation to a Third-party Package?
 - How to Extend `OpenTelemetrySDK`?
-- Best Practices to Instrument Your Application
+- Conventions and Best Practices to Instrument Your Application

 ## FAQ